Durai Chandrasekaran

 Durai Chandrasekaran is an Indian politician and incumbent Member of the Legislative Assembly of Tamil Nadu.
 He was elected four times to the Tamil Nadu legislative assembly as a Dravida Munnetra Kazhagam candidate from Tiruvaiyaru constituency in the 1989, 1996, 2006 and 2016 elections.
 He lost the seat to P. Kaliyaperumal of the All India Anna Dravida Munnetra Kazhagam (AIADMK) in the 1991 election and to K. Ayyaru Vandayar of the same party in 2001.

 He is Thanjavur Central DMK District secretary.
+He is known for defeating the Tamil actor Sivaji Ganesan in 1989 Tamil Nadu Legislative Assembly election.